reo7sp/kaniku/README.md

 Kaniku (Japanese: かにく) means flesh of a coconut.

+We recommend to use [cocos-starter-kit](https://github.com/reo7sp/cocos-starter-kit) for your games with kaniku.

 ## Model
 Model is the main source of information about game objects.
 All data flow must come through models.